 40 Additional Questions for Self Diagnosis

-The following questions new and not yet conference-approved.
+The following questions are newer and not yet conference-approved.
 As always, they are designed to be used as guidelines only.
-They are not a sure-fire method of diagnosis, nor can negative answers provide absolute assurance that the illness is not present.
+They are not a sure-fire method of diagnosis, nor can negative answers provide absolute assurance that the addiction is not present.
 We appreciate that the diagnosis of sex and love addiction is a matter that needs to be both very serious and very private.

 1. Have you ever had sex with someone you just met online, at a park, bookstore, bar or public restroom?